LEI111 Geographic information science

 This course will give the student an introduction in methods and techniques for processing and modelling geographic information.
 The course will further help the student develop skills to analyze and operate on stored geographic data.
 The student will in particular gain knowledge in statistical analysis, accuracy and quality, and to present results using cartographic methods and techniques.

-Content: spatial concepts and databases, structuring, access methods, SQL, topology and spatial relations, data quality and analysis, geoprocessing (patterns, processes, overlay, relations), visualization, simple programming/scripting
+Spatial concepts and databases, structuring, access methods, SQL, topology and spatial relations, data quality and analysis, geoprocessing (patterns, processes, overlay, relations), visualization, simple programming/scripting.

 After completing this course the student should be able to: